-- (1) Conference Leave - (a) A practitioner shall be entitled up to a maximum of 2 weeks paid conference leave, during each year of continuous service.
-Part time and sessional practitioners shall receive a pro rata entitlement according to their contracted number of hours/sessions. - (b) This leave shall not accumulate for more than two years.
-If the whole or part of this leave is not taken the entitlement to untaken leave shall lapse unless deferred by agreement between the practitioner and the Employer. - (2) Overseas Study Leave - (a) A practitioner shall be entitled to an additional 5 weeks paid leave after each five years continuous service for the purpose of overseas training, education and study. - (b) The taking of overseas study leave may be deferred by mutual agreement, but no practitioner shall be allowed to take accumulated leave in excess of 10 weeks in any one period. - (c) Overseas study leave may be taken wholly or partly within Australia by agreement between the Employer and practitioner. - (d) A practitioner may apply to take overseas study leave in advance, but if their employment is terminated before the end of the qualifying period they shall repay the Employer the value of the leave and the funding source any other amounts received.
-The Employer may deduct the amount determined by the funding source as repayable and repay the funding source from money due to the practitioner by reason of the other provisions of this Agreement at the time of termination.
-The funding source may waive all or part of the amount repayable. - (3) Practitioners shall endeavour to give a minimum of 6 weeks notice but in any event shall give a minimum of 4 weeks notice when applying for conference leave, and 3 months notice when applying for overseas study leave.
-The period of notice may be shortened by agreement between the Employer and practitioner.
-The leave is to be taken at a mutually convenient time and the Employer shall not unreasonably refuse an application for leave that has been properly made. - (4) The granting of conference and/or overseas study leave is conditional on the leave being used for professional development and the hospital being satisfied that the proposed conference or course of study is relevant to, and of shall benefit to, the hospital.
-Practitioners taking professional development leave must prepare a written report for their peers and the Hospital. - (5) Unless otherwise agreed, not more than 50% of medical staff of any specialty or department are to be absent at any one time on Professional Development Leave.
-Every effort shall be made to ensure appropriate services are provided when staff are absent for the purposes of Professional Development.

-- (6) Subject to this clause, conference and overseas study leave benefits are not available as monetary payments in lieu. - (7) Professional Development and Expenses Allowance

-Practitioners engaged under Arrangement A or as a sessional practitioner shall receive the following annual Professional Development and Expenses Allowance payable pro rata fortnightly from the first pay period on or after the dates specified
+- (a) A practitioner shall be entitled to an additional 5 weeks paid leave after each five years continuous service for the purpose of overseas training, education and study. - (b) The taking of overseas professional development leave may be deferred by mutual agreement, but no practitioner shall be allowed to take accumulated leave in excess of 10 weeks in any one period. - (c) Overseas professional development leave may be taken wholly or partly within Australia by agreement between the employer and practitioner.

+- (d) A practitioner may apply to take overseas study leave in advance, but if their employment is terminated before the end of the qualifying period they shall repay the employer the value of the leave and the funding source any other amounts received.
+The employer may deduct the amount determined by the funding source as repayable and repay the funding source from money due to the practitioner by reason of the other provisions of this Agreement at the time of termination.
+The funding source may waive all or part of the amount repayable. - (3) The granting of leave is conditional on the leave being used for professional development and the hospital being satisfied that the proposed conference or course of study is relevant and of benefit to the hospital.
+Practitioners taking professional development leave must prepare a written report for their peers and the Hospital. - (4) Unless otherwise agreed, not more than 50% of medical staff of any specialty or department are to be absent at any one time on Professional Development Leave.
+Every effort shall be made to ensure appropriate services are provided when staff are absent for the purposes of Professional Development. - (5) Subject to this clause, conference and overseas study leave benefits are not available as monetary payments in lieu. - (6) Professional Development Allowance - (a) Practitioners engaged under Arrangement A shall receive the following annual Professional Development Allowance payable pro rata fortnightly from the first pay period on or after the dates specified.